Software engineering may no longer be a lifetime career

 Key Takeaways

-• Tech labor unions are unlikely to slow this shift due to high pay, remote work enabling global competition, and low collective bargaining history.
+• Unions are unlikely to slow this shift in tech due to high pay, remote work, and global labor supply.

 Hacker News Comment Review